twitter/gatekeeper-service/README.md

    ```
    git clone https://github.com/twitter/gate-keeping-service
    ```

+2. You will need an Admin User for GApps, to be able to run GateKeeper operations.
+This can be achieved either by using a Super Admin User, or by creating a Custom Administration Role for the service.
+The latter is highly recommended, as it is a much more secure way of restricting access to your GApps environment.
+You can create a Custom Administration Role, by following the instructions [here](https://support.google.com/a/answer/2406043?hl=en).

-2. For GateKeeper to be able to act as a user under your domain, you will need a Service Account with Domain-Wide Delegation of Authority.
+3. For GateKeeper to be able to act as a user under your domain, you will need a Service Account with Domain-Wide Delegation of Authority.
 Click [here](https://developers.google.com/admin-sdk/directory/v1/guides/delegation) for a guide on how to obtain these credentials.
 (Follow the guides under sections "Create the service account and its credentials", and "Delegate domain-wide authority to your service account")
 A list of scopes needed for GateKeeper's operations can be found on the config.example.yml file: